KDHD COACHING & ACADEMIC CONSULTING

 What is ADHD Coaching?

 ADHD coaching is a collaborative process that helps clients gain deeper awareness of themselves and their unique challenges.
-Unlike therapy, psychiatry, or counseling—where the professional typically guides the client toward broad or pre-defined goals—ADHD coaching is client-driven.
-This means you decide what’s discussed and what goals you want to pursue.
+Unlike therapy, psychiatry, or counseling, where the professional typically guides the client toward broad or predefined goals, ADHD coaching is client-driven.
+This means you decide what is discussed and what goals you want to pursue.

 The coach’s role is to support you in reaching your desired outcomes by helping you build on strategies that already work for you.
 ADHD coaching is all about using your creativity, resourcefulness, and self-knowledge to better understand yourself and your environment.